-Pesticide use has been linked to reproductive problems, immune issues, cancer, development problems, Parkinson’s disease, and endocrine related disorders.
-(1) Nearly 70% of conventionally grown produce was contaminated with at least one type of pesticide residue.
-Strawberries were one of the worst offenders with 98% of samples being contaminated with at least one pesticide.
-1/3 of strawberries were found with residues from 10 pesticides and even one sample of strawberries was found containing residues from 20 different pesticides.
-(2) That’s a lot of pesticide on a berry!
+Pesticide exposure is linked to reproductive problems, immune issues, cancer, development problems, Parkinson’s disease, and endocrine-related disorders.
+(1) The EWG found that nearly 75% of conventionally grown produce is contaminated with the residue of at least one pesticide.
+Strawberries were among the worst offenders, with 99% of samples contaminated with at least one pesticide.
+One-third of the strawberries tested had residues from 10 or more pesticides, and one sample had residues from 22 different pesticides and breakdown products.
+(2) Strawberry samples, in general, contained residues of 81 different pesticides in a variety of combinations.
+That’s a lot of pesticide on a berry!

-If you can only go organic for 12 produce items- start with these.
+If you can only go organic for 12 fresh produce items, start with strawberries and the others on this list.
 Then we can talk about the others.

 The Dangers of the Dirty Dozen and Pesticides

-If you want to lower your exposure to pesticides, prioritize the dirty dozen as items you purchase from the organic aisle.
+To lower your exposure to toxic pesticides, prioritize buying organic versions of the dirty dozen.
 Why?
-There is a lot of evidence to the dangers of pesticides.
+There is a lot of evidence showing the dangers of pesticides.

-There has been growing evidence that link specific illnesses and deformities in humans and animals to endocrine disrupting pesticides.
-(3) Exposure to these chemicals has been linked to lower IQ’s in children of exposed mothers, linked to higher rates of prostate cancer in farm workers, and higher rates of ADHD.
-(4) Because the effects of these endocrine disrupting pesticides can be delayed and not always connected to the pesticides, we are just beginning to learn more of the potential impacts.
+Growing evidence links specific illnesses and deformities in humans and animals to endocrine-disrupting pesticides.
+(4) Exposure to these chemicals has been linked to lower IQs in the children of exposed mothers, higher rates of prostate cancer in farm workers, and heightened rates of ADHD.
+(5) Because the effects of these endocrine-disrupting pesticides may be delayed and more difficult to trace back to the pesticides, we are just beginning to learn the potential impacts.

 Non-organic fruits and vegetables are grown with synthetic pesticides and fertilizers.
-That means the potential for ingesting 1, or a combination of many, of the 230 different pesticides and pesticide breakdown products is strong.
-All of the foods on the dirty dozen list tested higher for pesticide residues than other conventionally grown fruits and veggies.
-On average, spinach was found to have 1.8 times more pesticide residue than other produce.
+That means the potential for ingesting 1, or a combination of many, of the 230 different pesticides and pesticide breakdown products is high.
+All foods on the dirty dozen list tested higher for pesticide residues than other conventionally grown fruits and veggies.
+On average, spinach had 1.8 times more pesticide residue than other produce.

-One study looked at organophosphorus pesticide exposure in preschool children and found children who ate conventional diets had 6 times higher of one pesticide metabolite compared to children whose diet was primarily organic.
-(5) That means eating conventional veggies means higher pesticides your body has.
+One study looked at organophosphorus pesticide exposure in preschool children and found children who ate conventional diets had six times higher levels of one pesticide metabolite than children whose diet was primarily organic.
+(6) Eating conventional vegetables means a higher pesticide burden on your body.

-Don’t worry though- changing your diet can have immediate and dramatic “protective effect.”
-The outlook is good according to one study that monitored the urine of school children who were on conventional diets than were switched to organic diets for 5 days.
-The levels of pesticide metabolites went to non-detectable levels immediately after the organic diet was introduced and remained that way until children went back to a conventional diet.
-(6)
+Don’t worry; changing your diet can have an immediate and dramatic “protective effect.”
+The outlook is good, according to one study.
+Researchers monitored the urine of school children on conventional diets and then switched them to an organic diet for five days.
+The levels of pesticide metabolites went to non-detectable levels immediately after introducing the organic diet and remained that way until children returned to a conventional diet.
+(7)